Cecilia Reyes: X-23

 Gambit and X-23 arrive in New York City following a lead from London.
 Gambit is injured, with his wounds reopening later on.
-They visit Cecilia at her apartment, and she agrees to give Gambit stitches, but is perturbed at being disturbed and admits she left Utopia to avoid such "stupidity".
-X-23 picks up the scents of her friends from NYX in the apartment, and asks where they are.
-Cecilia states that she gave them permission to stay there before she went to Utopia, but they were gone by the time she returned.
-X-23 leaves to pursue a lead, and the city is soon rocked by a mysterious earthquake.
-Cecilia and Gambit help rescue and treat quake victims.
-Cecilia then accompanies Gambit as he searches for X-23, eventually finding her recovering in the care of the Future Foundation.
+They visit Cecilia Reyes at her apartment, and she agrees to give Gambit stitches, but is perturbed at being disturbed and admits she left Utopia to avoid such "stupidity".
+X-23 picks up the scents of her friends in the apartment, and asks where they are.
+Reyes states that she gave them permission to stay there before she went to Utopia, but they were gone by the time she returned.
+X-23 leaves to pursue a lead, and the city is soon hit by a mysterious earthquake.
+Reyes and Gambit help rescue and treat quake victims.
+Reyes accompanies Gambit as he searches for X-23, eventually finding her recovering in the care of the Future Foundation.

-Fear Itself

-During the "Fear Itself" storyline, Cecilia is added to a team of X-Men opposing the "worthy" empowered Juggernaut in the form of Kuurth: Breaker of Stone.
-She is instructed by Cyclops to protect a mob of anti-mutant protesters following Kuurth's attack.

 Astonishing X-Men

 Although she is still more comfortable healing humans than fighting superhumans, Cecilia Reyes is part of the new team composed by Wolverine.
 Alongside Northstar, Iceman, Beast, Gambit, and Warbird, she assists to Northstar's wedding and tries to help Karma, whose mind has been taken over Ms. Hatchi for yet unknown reasons.
 She is also carrying on a romantic relationship with Gambit.